Use the Right Dish Soap

 Are you missing a package?
-We do not accept packages/mail at the onsite office.
-That being said, there are a couple different possibilities…
+There are a couple different possibilities…

 • If your order was shipped via USPS, they normally place the package (if it fits) inside your mailbox.
 If the package does not fit, they would have left a key inside your mailbox to open the larger compartment.
 Sometimes undeliverable orders are sent back to USPS’ main Harrisonburg office, which is located on Route 11 (3811 South Main Street; Harrisonburg, VA 22801).
 Have you checked there?

 • If your order is shipped via UPS or Fedex, they would either leave the package at your door (if no signature is required) or have one of your roommates sign for the package.
 Fedex often offers residents the opportunity to pick-up shipments in the evening from their – information on this option would’ve been left on a sticky note on your door.

 • Do you have a tracking number?
 If so, have you called UPS, Fedex or USPS directly to locate your order?